KevCui/secret-vault/README.md

 # Secret Vault

-> Vault, organize and protect secrets with password.
+> Store, organize and protect sensitive data with password.

 ## Table of Contents